Hong Kong Things to Do

 I regularly hike to the Peak, as there are numerous trails that cut around the mountain.
 The Morning trail is the easiest, taking about 45 minutes on a fully paved, low incline path that is lined with trees and a viewpoint along the way – a great way to work off all the dim sum!
 Just take the Central-Midlevels escalator (more on that below) all the way up to Conduit Road and make a right until you reach the trail entrance at Hatton Road.

 My personal favorite way to hike up to the Peak is the Central Green Trail, as it’s the most scenic.
 It’s only a little steeper than the Morning Trail, but you get rewarded with an insanely beautiful view within 15 minutes of the start of the hike on May Road.
-I’d recommend taking Central-Midlevels escalator to Robinson Road and walking to the starting point on May Road.
+I’d recommend taking the Central-Midlevels escalator to Robinson Road and walking to the starting point on May Road.
 The path is generally empty and the views from the endpoint on Barker Road are exceptional.
 If you don’t want to hike, I highly recommend taking this trail to get back down so you can still enjoy the unique views.

 At the top, there are 2 malls (I recommend Peak Galleria which is dog-friendly and has beautiful views from the rooftop), restaurants (try Rajastan Rifles for satisfying British-Indian food or Men Wah Bing Teng for an affordable and tasty char siu rice, pictured below), an observation deck (which you have to pay for but you’re better off going to the aforementioned Peak Galleria rooftop for free), and taxis and public buses so you can get back down.